FasterXML/jackson/README.md

 ### NOTE on reporting Bugs

-Please **do not** file bugs at this project's issue tracker: bugs should be report ideally against component they affect.
+Jackson bugs need to be reported against component they affect: for this reason, issue tracker is not enabled for this project.
-If you are unsure where that is, the most likely component is `jackson-databind`, so you would use [Jackson Databind Issue Tracker](https://github.com/FasterXML/jackson-databind/issues).
+If you are unsure which specific project issue affects, the most likely component is `jackson-databind`, so you would use
+[Jackson Databind Issue Tracker](https://github.com/FasterXML/jackson-databind/issues).

 ## Actively developed versions